gvec-group/gvec/docs/user/stages.md

  Furthermore, `picard_current` defines the parameters for the algorithm when running GVEC with a fixed toroidal current profile.
 Both, `picard_current` and `I_tor` are required to run GVEC with fixed toroidal current.

-A `pygvec` run with stages will produce as an output a directory `{ProjectName}_gvec_stages` with subdirectories containing the numbered individual GVEC runs of each stage, as well as the `parameter_{ProjectName}_final.ini` and `{ProjectName}_State_final.dat` files, which are the ini and last state file of the last restart in the last stage.
+A `pygvec` run with stages will produce as an output a directory `{ProjectName}_gvec_stages` with subdirectories containing the numbered individual GVEC runs of each stage, as well as the `parameter_{ProjectName}_final.ini` and `{ProjectName}_State_final.dat` files, which are the `.ini` and last state file of the last restart in the last stage.
 These latter files can then be used for further analysis or restarts.
 Note that `{ProjectName}` is the project name set in the parameter file.

-When running GVEC with stages one abort criterion is again the number of iterations.
-The limit on the total iterations over all stages and restarts is set trough the parameter `totalIter`.
+When running GVEC with stages, one abort criterion is again the number of iterations.
+The limit on the total iterations over all stages and restarts is set through the parameter `totalIter`.
 Note that `totalIter` is different from the usual `maxIter`.
 When using `stages`, `maxIter` limits the maximum number of iterations per restart.
 Therefore, `maxIter` can be changed during each stage, however, `totalIter` will be kept fixed to its initial value.

 ### Increasing resolution

 To demonstrate one intended use of `stages`, we will increase the radial resolution while simultaneously decreasing `minimize_tol` (i.e. improving the equilibrium solution) with a fixed `iota` profile.
-Note that the stages are independent from one another, except for `iota`.
-That is, if a parameter is not set during a stage, that parameter will fall back to its value outside of the stage.
-For example, in the parameter files below the global value for `minimize_tol` is $10^{-7}$, but we specify it during each stage and therefore it is replaced during each stage.
+Note that the stages are independent of one another, except for `iota`.
+That is, if a parameter is not set within a stage, that parameter will fall back to its value specified outside.
+For example, in the parameter files below the global value for `minimize_tol` is $10^{-7}$, but we specify it during each stage, thus it is replaced during each stage.
 The example below showcases how the corresponding input files would look like when using `.toml` or `.yaml`:

 ::::{tab-set}